Symptoms of Depression in Teens

 How to Know When Your Teen May Need Support

-Adolescence is a time of incredible growth, and not just the kind you can see.
-Internally, teens are navigating new thoughts, emotions, and pressures as they begin shaping their identity and seeking independence.
+Internally, teens are navigating new thoughts, emotions, and pressures as they shape their identity and seek independence.
 It's a lot.
-Add in school demands, social stress, changing bodies, and the constant hum of future planning, and it’s no wonder teens can sometimes feel overwhelmed, anxious, or even hopeless.
+Add in school demands, social stress, changing bodies, and the constant hum of future planning, and it’s no wonder teens can sometimes feel overwhelmed, anxious, or even hopeless!

 As a parent, it can be confusing to know what’s “normal” teen behavior versus what may be symptoms of depression in teens.
 And when all you get is the classic “I’m fine,” it’s hard to tell what’s really going on under the surface.